Election 2025

 - Alberta Education School Boards Elections Guide

-Election Legislation:
+Election Legislation

 - Alberta Local Authorities Elections Act

-- Nominations open – January 1, 2025
+Nominations open – January 1, 2025

-- Nominations will be accepted in-person at The Pembina Hills School Division central office, at 5310-49 Street, Barrhead, Alberta between the hours of 8:00 a.m. and 4:00 p.m., Monday to Friday.
-All nominations will be acknowledged, pending formal acceptance and selected candidate information will be posted to this webpage.
+- Nominations will be accepted in-person at the Pembina Hills School Division central office, at 5310-49 Street, Barrhead, Alberta between the hours of 8:00 a.m. and 4:00 p.m., Monday to Friday and will be received until 12:00 p.m. on Nomination Day September 22, 2025.